 As said before, focus on the WHY more than the WHAT.
-Yes, it is important to say which features you are interested in, but even more important is to state WHY exactly do those features are so important for you.
+Why Michigan essay part is a truly significant one!
+Yes, it is important to say which features you are interested in, to state why UMich essay and Washigton or any other is even more important.
+You need to state WHY exactly those features are so important for you.
 Actually, state how they can help you improve and make your career better.
 Remember that this is done to know more about you.

 Need Help with University of Michigan College Application Essay Prompts?

-All prompts for almost all universities can be incredibly difficult.
+All prompts for almost all universities can be incredibly difficult and everyone belongs to many different communities essay, an often required topic, is a tough one to write about.
 Even though some of them seem really easy to answer, you would be impressed by how many people actually fail when giving a good response.
 But this is something you mustn’t worry about.
 By following our advice and making sure you write focusing more on the reasons than the what, you will for sure make of yourself a better applicant.

 Still, you may have some problems with these questions.
 Problems you think you can’t find a solution yourself.
 In this case, you can rely on our Writing and Guidance service.
 Whether you want the perfect answers for University of Washington essay prompts or any other University, here you will find exactly what you need.